Scalable Multi-Agent Reinforcement Learning for Warehouse Logistics with Robotic and Human Co-Workers: PRELIMINARIES

-We consider a scenario in which a warehouse operator (customer) seeks to improve the efficiency of their warehouse, $\mathcal{W}$, through automation of order-picking.
-The task requires optimal utilisation of the customer's resources to maximally improve warehouse operations, measured by key performance indicators such as pick rate (order-lines/hour), order lead time (seconds), and distance travelled (metres).
+We consider a scenario in which a warehouse manager seeks to improve the efficiency of their warehouse, $\mathcal{W}$, through automation of order-picking.
+The task requires optimal utilisation of their resources to maximally improve warehouse operations, measured by the key performance indicator pick rate, defined as order-lines per hour.